S3-working-group/s3-practical-guide/src/organizing-work/continuous-improvement-of-work-process.md

 ## Continuous Improvement Of Work Process

-### To reveal tensions and establish a metrics-based pull-system for organizational change.
+### To reveal drivers and establish a metrics-based pull-system for organizational change.

-* start with consent in one circle, elect a facilitator, define values, and go
+* start with consent in one circle and go
+* consider selecting a facilitator and agreeing on values
 * trigger continuous improvement (e.g through Kanban)
 * let them pull in patterns
 * then expand the scope of the experiment
+* deliberately look out for impediments

 ---